Design Elements of an Open Fireplace

 The area as shown in diagrams reduces the volumetric area of the fire chamber by eliminating the corners and promoting better heat radiation into the room.
 Final design should be with anticipation of fire grate and Tray being present.
 If a fire grate is not to be used in a masonry / brick chamber then it is recommended that the back wall have a steel liner to guard against deterioration.
 The protective steel plate is otherwise incorporated into the fire grate design.

 A protruding mantle as shown will serve to circulate warm air and protect hangings or artifacts above fireplace.
 A recessed mantle will only promote dust ‘dumping’ on any artifacts or hangings above fireplace.

 A fireplace must have a pleasing presence when not in use.
 As a fire grate commands visual attention it is important that appropriate consideration be given to its design beyond function.
 A well designed fire grate will not only enhance the visual aesthetics but also promote greater efficiency and safety.

 Fire grate construction should be of 12mm plate steel. (minimum) Tray is usually of 0.8mm galvanised or 0.5mm stainless steel.
 Should be such that their removal is free and independent of the fire grate.
 Tray(s) can also be fabricated as overlapping pair so as to allow for easier removal.

 Removable grate insert has holes no more than 10mm (3/8’) so as that ash only can fall through to the tray below.

-equalization Pressure equalization is far more critical when the fireplace is on an peripheral wall particularly if the flue height is kept low.
+Pressure equalization is far more critical when the fireplace is on a peripheral wall particularly where flue height is low.